Economic Adjustment Programme for Portugal: Memorandum of Understanding

 The agreements were signed in June 2011 by the Portuguese government and the European Commission.
-Portugal and the IMF also have a long history.
+Portugal and the IMF already had a long history before the 2011 bailout with the past IMF rescue packages to the Portuguese Republic in 1977 and 1983.

 Further events

 In order to accomplish the European Union/IMF-led rescue plan for Portugal's sovereign debt crisis, in July and August 2011 the new government led by Pedro Passos Coelho announced it was going to cut on state spending and increase austerity measures, including public servant wage cuts and additional tax increases.

 On 6 July 2011, the ratings agency Moody's had cut Portugal's credit rating to junk status, Moody's also launched speculation that Portugal could follow Greece in requesting a second bailout.

 After the bailout was announced, the Portuguese government headed by Pedro Passos Coelho managed to implement measures to improve the State's financial situation, including tax hikes, a freeze of civil service-related lower-wages and cuts of higher-wages by 14.3%, on top of the government's spending cuts.
 The Portuguese government also agreed to eliminate its golden share in Portugal Telecom which gave it veto power over vital decisions.
 In 2012, all public servants had already seen an average wage cut of 20% relative to their 2010 baseline, with cuts reaching 25% for those earning more than 1,500 euro per month.
 This led to a flood of specialized technicians and top officials leaving the public service, many looking for better positions in the private sector or in other European countries.

 In December 2011, it was reported that Portugal's estimated budget deficit of 4.5 percent in 2011 would be substantially lower than expected, due to a one-off transfer of pension funds.
 The country would therefore meet its 2012 target a year earlier than expected.
 Despite the fact that the economy is expected to contract by 3 percent in 2011 the IMF expects the country to be able to return to medium and long-term debt sovereign markets by late 2013.
 Any deficit means increasing the nation's debt.
 To bring down the debt to sustainable levels will require a 10% budget surplus for several years according to some estimates.